 Il commendatore.
 If you are traveling with young ones, some of the previous recommendations might not be too kid-friendly (except for La Bella Napoli, which is fine).
 So here you have another option off the beaten path that is always a success with children.
 Since its foundation in 1947 its been one of the top Italian restaurants in Barcelona for families: the whole restaurant is decorated as an Italian little village with its painted windows, terraces with plants, checkered tablecloths… even a well and a real-size doll of an Italian man (the “commendatore” – as in Italian having a Commendatore belly means having a big belly).
 They offer the typical Italian dishes you’d expect at an Italian place: pasta, pizza and a nice range of fish and meat dishes.
 Your kids will love it.
 If it’s full, try La Mamma, another restaurant of the same style nearby, owned by the same people.

-But wait!
+AND BONUS!
 Planning a romantic dinner?
-Share this post to discover our favorite Barcelona Italian restaurant for a special date.
+This is our favorite Barcelona Italian restaurant for a special date: